Gravitational waves in metric-affine bumblebee gravity: Constraints from gravitational wave observations

 where the last step holds to leading order in $\xi|\mathbf b|^2$.
 Imposing

 yields

-This bound also exhibits a geometric blind spot: for propagation nearly orthogonal to the preferred direction, $\theta_b\simeq \pi/2$, the $\dddot I_{ij}$ correction is suppressed and the constraint weakens.
-For a representative generic orientation with $\cos^2\theta_b\sim 1$, one finds
+This bound also exhibits a geometric blind spot: for propagation nearly orthogonal to the preferred direction, $\chi\simeq \pi/2$, the $\dddot I_{ij}$ correction is suppressed and the constraint weakens.
+For a representative generic orientation with $\cos^2\chi\sim 1$, we obtain